 “I would go outside and start a fire under my wash pot.
 Then I would soak, wash, and boil a bundle of clothes.
 Then I would rub ’em, wrench ’em, rub ’em again, starch ’em, and hang ’em on the line.
 After I had all of the clean clothes on the line, I would start on the next batch.
 I’d wash all day, and in the evenin’ I’d iron until 11:00.
 I loved the work.
 The bright fire.
 Wrenching the wet, clean cloth.
 White shirts shinin’ on the line.”

 This extraordinary work ethic, pursued straight through to her retirement at age 86, apparently produced results her customers appreciated.
-In 1996, Hattiesburg businessman Paul Laughlin wrote that “I know one person who still has several shirts that were last cleaned almost two years ago by Miss McCarty.
+In 1996, Hattiesburg businessman Paul Laughlin wrote, “I know one person who still has several shirts that were last cleaned almost two years ago by Miss McCarty.
 He says that he does not intend to wear them; he just takes them out periodically to look at them and to enjoy the crisp fabric and its scent.”
 McCarty, concludes Laughlin, was a walking object lesson “that all work can be performed with dignity and infused with quality.”

 “Hard work gives your life meaning,” stated McCarty.
 “Everyone needs to work hard at somethin’ to feel good about themselves.
 Every job can be done well and every day has its satisfactions. . . .
 If you want to feel proud of yourself, you’ve got to do things you can be proud of.”